 The first computer-driven cash register, which resembles what we have today, was developed by IBM in 1973 – and it marked the first commercial use of a computer-based system used by the restaurant industry.

-Then in the 1980s, the first credit cards were introduced into society, and the evolution of POS terminals accelerated when they had to be updated accordingly to suit the business industry.
+Then, in the 1980s, the first credit cards were introduced into society.
+As a result, the evolution of POS terminals accelerated when they had to be updated accordingly to suit the business industry.

-The POS terminal system increasingly sped up the food ordering process by including a physical button for every item on the menu.
-It was also the first time a POS could be connected to a multitude of other devices, allowing the fast-food chain to easily manage reports and receipts for the first time.
+The POS terminal system increasingly helped to speed up the food ordering process by including a physical button for every item on the menu.
+It was also the first time a POS could be connected to a multitude of other devices, allowing the fast-food chain to easily manage reports and receipts with reasonable speed and efficiency.

-In more fine-dining establishments, the bulky POS systems would be hidden so that they were out of view of customers.
+In more fine-dining establishments, the bulky POS systems would be hidden so that they were out of sight of customers.

-ViewTouch, the first POS system solution on the Atari ST, was launched in 1986 by a New York-based restaurateur - Gene Mosher at Comdex in Las Vegas. whilst the inventor was on his honeymoon with his wife.
-Nowadays it is offered for free under the GNU license and can be run on the simplest of computer hardware such as Raspberry Pi (opens in new tab).
+ViewTouch, the first POS system solution on the Atari ST, was launched in 1986 by Gene Mosher, a New York-based restaurateur, at Comdex in Las Vegas whilst the inventor was on his honeymoon (opens in new tab) with his wife.
+Nowadays, it is offered for free under the GNU license and can be run on the simplest of computer hardware such as Raspberry Pi (opens in new tab).